Friday, June 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Pros

-Compact design with 2.5Gbps WAN port and 160 MHz channel width support, excellent real-world performance
+Compact design with 2.5Gbps WAN port and Wi-Fi 7 support to deliver reliable on-the-go performance

-Useful features tailored to travelers, including multiple operation modes, built-in NAS capability, and advanced VPN support
+Useful features tailored to travelers, including multiple versatile operation modes, built-in NAS capability, and advanced VPN support

-Robust web user interface with a useful optional mobile app; standard USB-C charging
+Robust web user interface with a useful optional mobile app, standard USB-C charging, and affordable

 Cons